cindyjialiu/WeatherApp/README.md

 * I also would like to practise more on building small projects and gain more knowledge systematically.

 ## Future work
+* Setup Travis and deploy to Heroku.
 * Need to write tests for frontend and add more unit tests for the backend logic.
 * Making barchart to be responsive.
-* Not sure if the current structure of index.html is the proper way to do it, so I would prefer to separate the JavaScript/Python code from html.
+* Not sure if the current structure of index.html is the proper way to do it, so I would prefer to separate the JavaScript code from html.
 * Make the app interactive, so the user can input the city or period of time to search the weather information.
-* Building UI
+* UI styling

 ## What went well
 * Manage to get the data from the weather API calls and show it on the web page.